RaphaelJ/friday/README.md

 images from a wide variety of formats, including BMP, JPG, PNG, GIF, ICO and PSD.

-The library currently support four color-spaces: RGB, RGBA, HSV and gray-scale images.
+The library currently supports four color-spaces: RGB, RGBA, HSV and gray-scale images.
 Images can be converted between these color-spaces.

 At this moment, the following features and algorithms have been implemented: